-Prior to becoming a lawyer, Chris designed and developed financial software systems supporting the international trading and brokerage business for a well-known investment company.
+Prior to becoming a lawyer, Chris designed and developed financial software systems supporting the international trading and brokerage business for a leading investment bank.
+He uses this analytical background to plan at the outset the right strategy for each individual matter, from the initial pleadings to trial themes, long before cases reach the courtroom.

 Won a complete defense jury verdict in a $12 million legal malpractice case.
 The jury found in favor of WTO's client on all claims and also awarded unpaid legal fees owed by plaintiffs.